Skip to content

 Replace the webhook endpoint secret in your application with the new secret shown in the Dashboard view of your endpoint.

 Your application is now ready to accept live events.
 For more information on configuring your webhook endpoint, see the Webhook Endpoint API.
-For testing in test mode, see our Development guide.
+For testing in a sandbox, see our Development guide.